Curriculum & Courses

 |36 points for degree completion||Combination of on-campus and online instruction|

 |Executive Master’s Schedule*||16 months to complete**|

-* Enrollment in this program does not meet the full-time requirements for an F1 student visa.
+* International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
+Please note that it is not permissible to enroll while in B-1/B-2 status.
+Enrollment in this program does not meet the full-time requirements for an F1 student visa.

-The M.S. program in Information and Knowledge Strategy is framed by three residencies in New York City.
+The Master of Science in Information and Knowledge Strategy is an accelerated virtual program framed by three in-person intensive study periods in New York City.

 Candidates for the master’s degree are expected to complete the degree requirements within 16 months (four consecutive terms, including summer) with an overall grade point average of 3.0 (B) or better.
 The 36-point program consists of eight core requirements (three points each), two electives (three points each), and a capstone project (six points).

 Upon successful completion of the program, students receive a Master of Science diploma bearing the name and seal of Columbia University.

 Scheduled during the first, eighth, and sixteenth months of the program, intensive study brings students together in New York City for an intensive series of lectures, seminars, workshops, career advisement sessions, and networking events facilitated by Columbia faculty, administrators, and industry professionals.
 Students are required to attend and actively participate in all practicum events.